 03The person hired for this position must successfully pass a background investigation.
 Are you willing to undergo a thorough background investigation prior to an offer of employment?
 This will include reference checks with previous employers, a criminal background check and fingerprinting.

-04Are you applying to this position as an eligible Current or Previous King County Employee Priority Placement Program Participant AND Is this position the same or lower percentage of full-time when compared to the position held at the point of the notification of layoff AND Do you possess the skills and abilities to qualify for this position?
+04Are you applying to this position as an eligible current or previous King County Employee Priority Placement Program Participant?
+Is this position the same or lower percentage of full-time when compared to the position held at the point of the notification of layoff?
+Do you possess the skills and abilities to qualify for this position?

 05If you answered yes to the question above and you are applying for this position as a Priority Placement Participant, to be considered, you must provide the following three pieces of information in the space provided: 1.
 The title you held when you received your layoff notice 2.
 The department you worked in 3.
 The effective date of your layoff